lauraem93/Project2/FridayAnalysis.md

 Date: Data analyzed by month and year.
 A bar chart of average count per month was created.
 The data was split up by year.

-Hour: A bar chart of average count for each hour was created.
+Hour: A bar plot of average count for each hour was created.

-Season: A bar chart of average count for each season and a box plot were created.
+Season: A bar chart of average count for each season was created.

-….. finish these variables: temp, humidity, windspeed, weather
+Temperature:A plot of average count vs normalized temperature with a linear regression line was created.

+Humidity: A plot of average count vs humidity with a linear regression line was created.

+Windspeed: A bar chart of average count by wind speed was created.

+Weather: A bar chart of average count for each weather condition was created.
+The weather conditions are: \* 1: Clear, Few clouds, Partly cloudy, Partly cloudy \* 2: Mist + Cloudy, Mist + Broken clouds, Mist + Few clouds, Mist \* 3: Light Snow, Light Rain + Thunderstorm + Scattered clouds, Light Rain + Scattered clouds \* 4: Heavy Rain + Ice Pallets

 ``` r
 # Holiday: